BryteLitty/portfolio-project/README.md

 - Right click anywhre in the HTML file and select "Open With Live Server"
 - Wait for a new tab to open
 - Voila!
 You're project is Live.
 You can procceed to make changes to the files

+**NB**: This is the mobile version of the project.
+You're therefore required to use the inspect element on chrome to be able to enjoy the be view functionality.
+Hence, this will likely not look so good on desktop, except on mobile.

 ##### Author
 - Github: [@BryteLitty](https://github.com/Bryte)